State Guide · Tripura

 Building approvals for Agartala city properties.

-TTAADC boundary verification not completed before advance payment.
-Paying advance on a property whose TTAADC status is unconfirmed is a serious risk.
-The boundary check is ten minutes at the DC/SDO office.
+TTAADC status is unconfirmed before payment.
+Paying an advance on a property whose TTAADC status is unconfirmed is a serious risk.
+Confirm the boundary with the DC / SDO first.

-Jamabandi shows government or Forest Department land.
-Cannot be purchased by private buyers regardless of current occupant.
+The Jamabandi shows government or Forest Department land.
+Such land cannot be purchased.

-Seller claims the TTAADC does not apply because 'this area is municipal' or 'this area is commercial.'
-The TTAADC boundary is based on the Sixth Schedule notification, not on local land use.
-An area's commercial character does not remove it from TTAADC jurisdiction.
+Seller claims the TTAADC does not apply because 'this area is municipal' or 'this area is commercial'.
+This reasoning is false — municipal or commercial use does not lift the Sixth Schedule restriction.
+Verify the boundary independently.

-Mutation pending for the seller.
-Pending mutation means the seller's ownership is not officially established.
+Mutation (Intkal) is pending.
+A pending mutation means the seller's ownership is not officially established in the records.

 VI